-Far-right German party softens call for possible EU exit
+Far-right German party softens position on possible EU exit

-BERLIN (AP) — The far-right Alternative for Germany party is set to call for Germany to leave the European Union if it isn’t reformed, but backed off setting a five-year deadline.
+BERLIN (AP) — The far-right Alternative for Germany party is calling for Germany to leave the European Union if it isn’t reformed, but backed off setting a five-year deadline for action in a European Parliament election platform approved Sunday.

-The anti-migration party on Sunday debated its platform for the May 26 European Parliament election.
+The nationalist and anti-migration Alternative for Germany hopes to increase its representation in the EU legislature in the May 26 election.
+The party, known by its German acronym AfD, won seven seats in 2014 but currently holds only one after internal divisions saw its other lawmakers leave.

-News agency dpa says delegates approved stating that if the party’s “fundamental reform approaches” can’t be realized “within a reasonable period,” Germany’s withdrawal from the EU or the bloc’s dissolution and the founding of a looser European economic alliance would be “necessary as a last resort.”
+The party platform approved by delegates for this year’s election stated that if the party’s “fundamental reform approaches” can’t be realized “within a reasonable period,” Germany’s withdrawal from the EU or the bloc’s dissolution and the founding of a looser European economic alliance would be “necessary as a last resort,” news agency dpa reported.

-An initial draft had called for a possible German withdrawal if reform couldn’t be achieved within one, five-year European Parliament term.
-Party leaders argued against a fixed date.
+An initial draft had called for a possible German withdrawal if reform couldn’t be achieved within one five-year European Parliament term.

 Most Read Business Stories